Jan 10, 2023

 The core question at the heart of sales training evaluation is: Did your results benefit the organization in some way?
 If your training is going to be impactful, it has to provide measurable ROI.
 Evaluating the impact can be done by measuring how much time was saved, how much money was made, and/or how many clients were gained as a result of your program.

 Evaluating your sales training program enables you to:

-- Identify what the organization gained
+- Identify what the organization gained.

-- Determines justification for continuing training
+- Determine justification for continuing training.

 Evaluating training costs can be challenging without having a system in place.
 Here are some areas to consider when building an all-inclusive training cost analysis framework:

 - Development costs: salaries, benefits of personnel, technology, tools, and other equipment

 - Direct implementation costs: sales onboarding costs, training material, technology costs, facilities, travel, communication and marketing of the program, instructor’s salary, and benefits

 - Compensation for participants: the salaries and benefits costs that will be dedicated to the time spent on training

 - Lost productivity during training: cost of time spent away from work